 The year 2019 marked the 50th anniversary of the Symphony Designers’ Showhouse project and KCSA was thrilled to celebrate its half century of supporting classical music in Kansas City with this great project.
 Also, the Symphony Shop in Brandmeyer Grand Hall at the Kauffman Center for the Performing Arts has become a major fund raising effort of KCSA.

-In addition, last year KCSA added a third fund raising project to its repertoire, the KCSA Trips Program, which sponsors international trips.
-The inaugural international trip was to Vienna and Salzburg and the second trip was to Paris.
+In the meantime, we still need your membership so that we can continue to support the Kansas City Symphony as much as possible.
 We invite you to join KCSA to have fun with us and to assist us in our activities to benefit the Kansas City Symphony!